microsoft/vscode-docs/docs/extensions/example-language-server.md

 ## Debugging both Client and Server

 Debugging the client code is as easy as debugging a normal extension.
 Set a breakpoint in the client code and debug the extension by pressing `kb(workbench.action.debug.start)`.
-For a detailed description about launching and debugging an extension see [Running and Debugging Your Extension](/docs/extensions/debugging-extensions.md).
+For a detailed description about launching and debugging an extension see [Developing Extensions](/docs/extensions/developing-extensions.md).

 ![Debugging the client](images/example-language-server/debugging-client.png)